vectordotdev/timber-elixir/README.md

 Timber for Elixir is an optional upgrade you can install for Elixir apps on the [Timber.io logging platform](https://timber.io).
-Instead of completely replacing your log messages, Timber automatically augments your logs with JSON metadata.
-Essentially turning them into [rich events with context](https://timber.io/docs/elixir/events-and-context).
-This preserves the readability of your logs while still dramatically improving the quality of your data.
+Instead of completely replacing your log messages, Timber augments your logs with critical metadata.
+Turning them into [rich events with context](https://timber.io/docs/elixir/events-and-context).
+This preserves the readability of your logs while still improving the quality of your log data.
-The end result: better logging and faster problem solving.

 ## How it works